biapy.data.generators.single_base_data_generator

 • img (3D/4D Numpy array) – X element.
 E.g. (y, x, channels) in 2D and (z, y, x, channels) in 3D.

-Generation of one pair of data.
+Generate one sample of data.

 Parameters: